iambibhas/iambibhas.github.com/_posts/2010-11-17-build-your-own-irc-bot-in-php.md

     /*
     * PHP IRC Bot
     * Customized by Bibhas.
-    * Get in touch at @iAmBibhas in twitter
+    * Get in touch at @pythonerd in twitter
     */

     //Setting time limit off.
 We need to run the script until We ask it to exit.